Centre d’aide aux Personnes (CPA/4604)

 Year 2004

-The Catholic NGO Action Vivre Ensemble (Action Living Together) acknowledged the relevance of the service provided by Accompagner and granted financial support, which was renewed in 2007 and 2009.
+The charitable NGO “ Action Vivre Ensemble ” recognises the relevance of the service provided by Accompagner and grants a financial support, which will be repeated in 2007 and 2009.

 Year 2006